Hydrostatic pressure testing of a pressure vessel

 Stress state of an off-shore platform due self-weight and hydrostatic pressure

-The goal of the Expert Module is to introduce and consolidate the main concepts of the Finite Element Method and the use of commercial Finite Element software.
+The goal of the Basic Modules is to introduce and consolidate the main concepts of the Finite Element Method and the use of commercial Finite Element software.

 In the theoretical subjects, the fundamentals of the Finite Element Method as well as the numerical and programming methods employed in its development and the mathematical models used to represent the behavior of the materials are shown.

 In the application and practice subjects, the attendee is trained in the use of the Finite Element commercial software ANSYS Mechanical.
-The Expert Module includes the complete process of Linear Analyses, including geometry pre-processing, a complete training in FEA meshing procedures and the generation and solution to the complete Finite Element Model.
+The Basic Modules include the complete process of Linear Analyses, including geometry preprocessing, a complete training in FEA meshing procedures and the generation and solution to the complete Finite Element Model.

 - Preliminary decisions: FE statement of the different engineering problems.